AstraliumDev/AstralDocs/README.md

 ```

 ### Various commands and benches you may need
-- Mainly suitable for monitoring and monitoring the life of your server machine
+- Mainly suitable for monitoring and monitoring the health of your server machine
 ```
 # System Information

 # Via benchmark

-sudo wget -qO-bench.sh | bash
+sudo wget -qO -bench.sh | bash

 # Through neofetch (More convenient than the 1st option, but this option will not be able to show the speed)